Macedonian grammar: Morphology

 According to the semantic classification of the words, in the language there are eleven word classes: nouns, adjectives, numbers, pronouns, verbs, adverbs, prepositions, conjunctions, particles, interjections and modal words.

 Nouns, adjectives, numbers, pronouns and verbs belong to the open word class, whereas the prepositions, adverbs, conjunctions, particles, interjections and modal words belong to the closed word class.
 This is the morphological classification of the words.
 Finally, there are two large groups according to the syntactic classification.
 The larger part of the words belong to group of lexical words, and such words are: nouns, adjectives, numbers, pronouns, verbs, adverbs and modal words.
 The prepositions, conjunctions, particles and interjections belong to the group of function words.

 Nouns

-Macedonian nouns (именки, imenki) belong to one of three genders (masculine, feminine and neuter) and are inflected for number (singular and plural), and marginally for case.
-The gender opposition is not distinctively marked in the plural.
+Macedonian nouns (именки, imenki) belong to one of three genders (masculine, feminine and neuter) and are inflected for number (singular and plural), definiteness, and marginally for case.

-The Macedonian nominal system distinguishes two numbers (singular and plural), three genders (masculine, feminine and neuter), case and definiteness.
-Definiteness is expressed by three definite articles pertaining to the position of the object (unspecified, proximal, and distal) which are suffixed to the noun.
+Gender

+Noun gender is easily predicted from a word's final letter in its singular form: